 There is a range of possible attack scenarios.
-Low-level electromagnetic pulses would temporarily jam electronics systems, more intense pulses would corrupt important computer data and very powerful bursts would completely fry electric and electronic equipment.
+Low-level electromagnetic pulses would temporarily jam electronics systems, more intense pulses would corrupt important computer data and very powerful bursts would completely fry electronic equipment.

 - vehicle control systems

 - targeting systems, on the ground and on missiles and bombs

 - navigation systems

 A widespread EMP attack in any country would compromise a military's ability to organize itself.
 Ground troops might have perfectly functioning non-electric weapons (like machine guns), but they wouldn't have the equipment to plan an attack or locate the enemy.
 Effectively, an EMP attack could reduce any military unit into a guerilla-type army.

 While EMP weapons are generally considered non-lethal, they could easily kill people if they were directed towards particular targets.
 If an EMP knocked out a hospital's electricity, for example, any patient on life support would die immediately.
 An EMP weapon could also neutralize vehicles, including aircraft, causing catastrophic accidents.
 A full-scale EMP attack in a developed country would instantly bring modern life to a screeching halt.
 There would be plenty of survivors, but they would find themselves in a very different world.